Point-of-view shot: Methods

 Supporting narrative elements are required to indicate the shot to the viewer as a POV shot.
-These may include shot sequencing, sound effects, visual effects and acting.
+These may include shot sequencing (e.g. shot/reverse shot), sound effects, visual effects and acting.
+The next sequential shot often showcases the character's reaction to the event, which helps convey the feelings and emotional state.

-Leading actor POV

-When the leading actor is the subject of the POV it is known as the subjective viewpoint.
-The audience sees events through the leading actor's eyes, as if they were experiencing the events themselves.
 Some films are partially or totally shot using this technique, for example the 1947 film noir Lady in the Lake, which is shot entirely through the subjective POV of its central character in an attempt to replicate the first-person narrative style of the Raymond Chandler novel upon which the film is based.

 Technology

-POV footage has existed since the first cameras were mounted in early airplanes and cars, anywhere a film’s creator intended to take viewers inside the action with the psychological purpose of giving viewers a feel of "What he or she is going through", he or she being a participant in the subject matter.
+POV footage has existed since the first cameras were mounted in early airplanes and cars, anywhere a film's creator intended to take viewers inside the action with the psychological purpose of giving viewers a feel of "What he or she is going through", he or she being a participant in the subject matter.
 Cameras were increasingly introduced into more difficult experiences.

 Dick Barrymore, an early action filmmaker akin to Warren Miller, experimented with film cameras and counter weights mounted to a helmet.
 Barrymore could ski unencumbered while capturing footage of scenery and other skiers.
 Though the unit was heavy relative to its manner of use, it was considered hands-free, and worked.

-Numerous companies have developed successful POV designs, from laparoscopic video equipment used inside the body during medical procedures, to high tech film and digital cameras mounted to jets and employed during flight.
-On professional levels, the equipment is well defined, expensive, and requires intensive training and support.
+Numerous companies have developed successful POV designs, from laparoscopic video equipment used inside the body during medical procedures, to high tech film and digital cameras mounted to jets and employed during flight, or on helmet based systems used by cinematographers.
+These designs are expensive, and mostly bespoke or DIY solutions.
+There are systems made by camera equipment manufacturers, but they require professional filmmaking experience and training.

-However the race for hands-free POV cameras for use on a consumer level has always faced problems.
+Up until the 2010's, the race for hands-free POV cameras for use on a consumer level has faced problems.
 The technology has had issues with usability, combining lenses with microphones with batteries with recording units; all connected using spidery cables, which proved cumbersome in use when compared to the quality of the end content.
+Since then, improvements in mobile phone camera systems and the introduction of action cameras from companies like GoPro, DJI, and Insta360 have risen to the occasion and offer sophisticated camera stabilization with video quality that is impressive for their small camera sensor size.